thms/alive/README.md

 Fusions: dna needed for one fusion for each level of rarity

 ## DOING
-Use Rust to implement simulation and min max strategies to speed them up - might even open the possibility to use min max on 4:4

 ## TODO
 Fix swap mechanics in team matches - are they still wrong?